eSafety: How to Keep Kids Safe Online

 For one thing, the example you set about what is and is not appropriate is hugely important — more important, maybe, than anything else.

 Secondly, visiting bad content from time to time is much less damaging than inviting it into your home, where it can become a habit or even an addiction.

-We all do unhealthy things on occasion — whether its eating bad foods, drinking too much, or viewing pornography.
+We all do unhealthy things on occasion — whether its eating bad foods, drinking too much, or any number of other things.
 What is dangerous is the normalization of those behaviors.

 You probably cannot stop your kid from engaging in unhealthy behavior.
 You can keep it from becoming a normal part of everyday life.